chui15/limitlist/README.md

-# Student Grade Table (CRUD App) With Hooks
+# LimitList

-Student Grade Table written using React.js functional components and hooks.
+A personal bucket list CMS (Content Management System) application written using React.js functional components and hooks.
+With LimitList, the possibilities are limitless.